 The science of anatomy states that emotions are a production of our brain and our mind.
 An emotion arises simply for the sake of survival.
-An emotion is a short-lived mental fluctuation, but when we start to identify with that emotion, it becomes a feeling or a mood, a longer lasting modification of the mind.
+An emotion is a short-lived mental fluctuation, but when we start to identify with that emotion, it becomes a feeling or a mood.
+You can learn how to control your emotions with Yoga before they become long-lasting patterns.

 In yoga emotions are described as vrittis, “waves” or “ripples” that can disturb the otherwise calm mind.
 The practice of yoga and meditation focuses on calming these waves to return the mind to a peaceful state.
 In yoga it is considered essential to silence the fluctuations of the mind to reunite oneself with a state of universal consciousness.